 Colleges show more interest in students who are well-rounded and know how to balance academics with extra curricular activities so the Academy offers a wide-range of clubs and other opportunities.
 Clubs reflect students' interests, from Model UN to Yearbook to the student newspaper -- there is something for everybody.
 Clubs are abundant at the Academy and new ones are always being created by students with a passion for a particular cause or interest.

 Learn more about clubs and Student Life at the Academy.

 The Academy nurtures student leaders at every turn – whether students want to lead in front or from the sidelines.
 Students take charge at the Academy, with teachers supporting from the sidelines.
 Students are encouraged and supported to add their talents and leave their unique mark on the Academy!

 Learn more about Leadership Opportunities at the Academy.

 Our hands-on approach to lab science study makes learning fun, innovative and relevant.
 Students don’t just learn about subjects at the Academy; they take part actively in the learning process through discussion-oriented and hands-on courses.
 Providing our students with hands-on lab experience has helped to inspire more than 50% of graduates since 2015 to declare a major in a STEAM (science, technology, engineering, arts or math) field.

-Learn more about the Academy’s Academic Curriculum.
+Learn more about the Academy’s Upper School Academics.

 Small size classes with an overall teacher to student ratio of 1:8, ensures that students get the support they need for personal success.
 Our unique Directed Learning Time (DLT), gives students in-school time to work on homework and get extra help from teachers.
 Teachers will also help students before school, after school and during lunch.
 The National Honor Society (NHS) also offers free tutoring during the school day.
 At the Academy, students get all the support they need to achieve their personal best.